MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 > [!NOTE]
 > For instructions on opening and signing in to the app, if you're an author, see the [HoloLens authoring topic](hololens-authoring.md).
 Operators can use the [Dynamics 365 Guides Operator's manual](operator-guide.md).

-### Distribute the apps through the Microsoft Store for Business
+### Distribute the apps through Microsoft Store for Business

 1. Go to [Microsoft Store for Business](https://businessstore.microsoft.com/store).